 See all the AAA Diamond Rated restaurants for this destination.

-One of the main horticultural events on Chicago's calendar is the Chicago Flower & Garden Show , bursting with exhibits of earthy pursuits.
+One of the main horticultural things to do in Chicago's calendar is the Chicago Flower & Garden Show , bursting with exhibits of earthy pursuits.
 The show takes place at Navy Pier in mid-March.

 A few miles south of Grant Park in Chicago's Bronzeville neighborhood, the soulful sounds of gospel music resonate in late May or early June during the Chicago Gospel Music Festival .
 Performances held in Millennium Park celebrate both traditional and contemporary gospel styles, paying tribute to performers and others who have shaped gospel music.